that-succubus/aseprite_builder/README.md

 3. Start building
 4. Get Skia from cache, if not in cache then download it
 5. Use CMake and Ninja to compile
-6. Create zip of release and upload to draft Release from step 2
+6. Create zip of release and upload to your own action artifact

 # Build times
 Every month you have 2000 free minutes from GitHub.</br>